A look at the 'List of Values' (SCC_GET_LOV) Web Service

 There are a few things to discuss here.

-• We added a “name” attribute to the LOV: <LOV name="INSTITUTION_LIST">.
+.
 This is optional and it will be useful in one of our final examples.
-However, you will see that this name was echoed back in the response.
+However, you will see that this name was echoed back in the response. - We are calling the LOV with the default context.

-• The response only returns two field per row.
-CODE and DESC.
+.
 There is no way to add additional fields to this output.
 Therefore, this is more geared toward pulling drop down values for the user.
 The PeopleSoft prompt table on a PeopleSoft page could have the ability to filter and search for the valid values based on different search keys on the prompt table.
 This is NOT conveyed in the LOV service.
 You get only the code and a configurable description field.
 So you could not use the LOV service to pull something like a list of classes offered in Summer of 2016 if you wanted to also display the campus, start dates, instructor, etc.

 Example with Filter and Exclusion